piazza-energy/curated-resource-list/README.md

 Bunch of companies trading and distributing energy, having a special focus on sustainable / renewable, demand side response and the likes

+- [Amp Energy](https://amp.energy/) Canadian, assets behind and in front of the meter, backers of Faraday Grid (see above)
 - [Smartest Energy](https://smartestenergy.com/) they have an interesting periodic report in mailing list
 - [Smarter business](https://smarterbusiness.co.uk/) energy broker for business
 - [Octopus](https://octopus.energy/) London based, green easy to switch energy, there is probably a link with reactive-technologies that I haven’t understood